terryaney/KatApp/scripts/readme.md

 `ICalculationInputs` represents an object containing all the inputs that should be sent to a RBL calculation.
 Inputs can be passed in during initialization as a property of [`IKatAppOptions`](#IKatAppOptions), as a parameter to the [application.calculateAsync](#calculateAsync) method, or as a model property used by [v-ka-api](#v-ka-api), [v-ka-app](#v-ka-app), [v-ka-modal](#v-ka-modal), or [v-ka-navigate](#v-ka-navigate) directives.

 Generally speaking, `ICalculationInputs` is a [IStringIndexer&lt;string>](#istringindexert--istringanyindexer) object with key/value items for each inputs.
-However, it also contains 'input tables' as well that can only be set via the [`IKatApp.updateCalculationOptions` event](#IKatApp.updateCalculationOptions).
+However, it also contains 'input tables' as well that can only be set via the [`IKatApp.updateApiOptions` event](#IKatApp.updateApiOptions).
 The object can be visualized as follows.

 ```javascript
 {